dineshkoilada/dsa/docs/03_advanced_java_concepts.md

 # Advanced Java Concepts for Technical Interviews

-/**
- * This document explores intermediate and advanced Java features that enable elegant, efficient
- * solutions to algorithmic problems.
-Understanding these concepts will help you write more maintainable,
- * concise code during high-pressure interview situations.
+This document explores intermediate and advanced Java features that enable elegant, efficient solutions to algorithmic problems.
+Understanding these concepts will help you write more maintainable, concise code during high-pressure interview situations.
- */

 ---

 ## 🔍 Generics for Interview Solutions

-/**
- * Generics provide compile-time type safety and eliminate the need for explicit casting.
+Generics provide compile-time type safety and eliminate the need for explicit casting.
- * In interview settings, they let you create reusable algorithms and data structures.
+In interview settings, they let you create reusable algorithms and data structures.
- *
- * @since Java 5
- */

 ### ✅ Why Use Generics in Interview Code?
 - Create type-safe data structures